kimpro82/My_Practice/Python_RTK2/README.md

 ## RTK2_Call_General_Taiki.py (2020.03.01)
 - partial module of a gaming utility for `Romance of The Three Kingdoms II` (KOEI, 1989)
 - call outside generals' data from `TAIKI.DAT`
+- succeed in separating each general's data, but they should convert from `ASCII Code(int)` to `string`
 - use `os`

 ```python